alercebroker/sparksql_alerts_processing/README.md

 ## Processing ZTF Alerts

-# Interactive mode with **pyspark**
+# Interactive mode with **pyspark** (login with hadoop)

 You can execute **pypsark** using **ipython** as the Python driver.
 Inside **ipython** you can access ZTF historical data executing:

 ```
 df = spark.read.format("avro").load("s3a://ztf-avro/*")
 ```
-For further documentation on how to use SparSQL and DataFrames please visit: https://spark.apache.org/docs/latest/sql-getting-started.html.
+For further documentation on how to use SparkSQL and DataFrames please visit: https://spark.apache.org/docs/latest/sql-getting-started.html.

 # Submitting a task with **spark-submit**